Summer is a great time for running.

 As long as you listen to your body and are willing to take the right precautions, you should be able to safely enjoy running in the summer season.

 While running in the heat, pay attention to signs and symptoms of heat-related illness.
-These include:

 - Fast breathing